 Keyword overlap

-This is classic SEO competitor work:
+This is classic search work:

-- Who ranks for the same terms
+- who ranks for the same terms

-- Where you are losing share
+- where you are losing share

-- Which content gaps matter
+- what content gaps matter

-- What backlinks or SERP features they own
+- what backlinks or SERP features they own

 PPC overlap